mehulagg/gitlab_test/doc/ci/variables/README.md

 The available regular expression syntax is limited.
 See [related issue](https://gitlab.com/gitlab-org/gitlab/issues/35438) for more details.

-Use a test pipeline to determine whether a regular expression will work in a variable.
-For example:
+If needed, you can use a test pipeline to determine whether a regular expression will work in a variable.
+The example below tests the `^mast.*` regular expression directly, as well as from within a variable:

 ```yaml
 variables: